 *MATH 280 CALCULUS B (5 credits) A continuation of MATH 180, including techniques of integration, applications of the definite integral, infinite sequences and series and elementary differential equations.
 Prerequisite: MATH 180.
 (A-AR, A-QR)

-*MATH 288 SOPHOMORE SEMINAR (3 credits) A transition into the upper-level study of mathematics.
+*MATH 288 INTRODUCTION TO PROOFS (3 credits) A transition into the upper-level study of mathematics.
 Strong emphasis on how to read mathematics at a variety of levels, and on how to write proofs and present mathematics clearly and correctly.
 Specific topics vary; set theory is a regular part of the seminar.
 Prerequisite: MATH 190.
 (A-AR)

 *MATH 300 STATISTICS (3 credits) Topics include exploratory data analysis; measures of central tendency, dispersion and correlation; nonparametric methods; confidence intervals; inference testing; probability distributions; and the design of statistical studies.
 Prerequisite: Math 180.
 (A-AR, A-QR)